gleechi/gleechi.github.io/pages/unity/unity_component_vghighlighter.md

 * **Static Grasps:** Highlight all objects that have static grasps assigned to them in cyan.
 These objects are usually baked and special grasps were assigned to them using [VirtualGrasp Studio](unity_component_vggraspstudio.html).
 You can use [Dynamic and Static Grasps](grasp_interaction.html#grasp-synthesis-method) on those objects.

 {% include youtube.html id="lFa1gn3Cu6c" caption="Bake Highlighting in the Unity Editor.
-Note that most of the objects in the scene are baked, but not the small apple." %}
+Note that most of the objects in the scene are baked, but not the small apple.
+Thus, grasping the big apple results in Dynamic Grasps, grasping the small apple results in Sticky Hand grasps." %}